 Your New Roof

-One way to solve all these problems may be to remove the entire roof and start with a new substrate, vapor barrier, and shingles.
-However, that option is time consuming and expensive.
-The most efficient and cost effective option is to resheet your roof over the existing roof using exterior grade plywood.
+One way to solve all these problems is to remove the entire roof, and start with a new substrate, vapor barrier, and shingles.
+Removing ship lap is time consuming and expensive.
+The most efficient and cost effective option is to resheet directly over the shiplap with exterior grade plywood.
+This is acceptable by code, as well as the roofing manufacturers.
 Your new composite shingle will be installed securely to the new solid surface and last for years leak free.
 Your biggest investment is your home.
 And when you need a new roof, you need it to be installed correctly.

 When your home is ready for a new roof, repairs, or maintenance, you need a reliable, dependable roof repair company.
 You count on you roofing contractor to keep your home safe and dry.
 Guardian Roofing is committed to providing top-quality service, professionalism and workmanship.
 If you are looking for a roof repair contractor please call us today at 844-499-7822 or complete our online service request form.